To sign-up, download Melodics for free and follow the instructions in the app to create your account.

 To be consistent across our lessons, regardless of what your hardware says, in Melodics Pad 1 is always in the bottom left corner.

-For Maschine controllers, you’ll need to download the appropriate Controller Editor template.
+For all Maschine controllers, you'll need to download the Melodics templates for NI Controller Editor.
 Check out this guide for more information.

 Yes, and the layout is like this: